-Myths about gluten lead towards gluten-free choices many people that have no medical reasons for them.
-Usually, this is not a good choice: gluten-free bakery products often have inferior nutritional characteristics, either due to increased amounts of sugars and fats or to decreased amounts of fiber and other micro-nutrients.
+Myths about gluten lead towards gluten-free choices by many people that have no medical reasons for them.
+Usually, this is not a good choice: gluten-free bakery products often have inferior nutritional characteristics, either due to increased amounts of sugars and fats or to decreased amounts of fibre and other micro-nutrients.

-The result is a paradox: consumer looking for healthier choices might risk nutritional deficiencies or excessive caloric intake, along with the increased expenditure for gluten-free products.
+The result is a paradox: consumers looking for healthier choices might risk nutritional deficiencies or excessive caloric intake, along with the increased expenditure for gluten-free products.